 - The cord is only 7 feet.

 This rotary tool comes with a pivot light that will allow you to work in an illuminated environment.
 The manufacturers included this in the design to help improve the precision and accuracy of your projects.
-One of the main features of this rotary tool is the universal 3-jaw chuck.
-This will help to improve the speed at which you can change your accessories.
+One of the main features of this rotary tool is the universal 3-jaw chuck, which will help improve the speed at which you can change your accessories.

 This works well for consumers who are operating on a deadline.
-You should be able to change accessories within seconds.
-You can do this without the use of any additional tools.
-The airflow system on this product is well designed.
-It is perfect for any workspace because it does not make a lot of noise.
+You should be able to change accessories within seconds and do this without using any additional tools.
+The airflow system on this product is well-designed and perfect for any workspace because it does not make much noise.

 This will help the user to enjoy working because of the calmness offered by the tool.
-It has been made with a premium motor that can reach over 35,000 rotations per minute.
-For projects & accessories that require a lower rotation per minute, this product has a very versatile range.
-It can go as low as 5,000 rotations per minute.
-For a more precise reading of how the machine is performing, you also receive electronic feedback from the tool.
+It has a premium motor that can reach over 35,000 rotations per minute.
+For projects & accessories that require a lower rotation per minute, it can go as low as 5,000 rotations per minute.
+You also receive electronic feedback from the tool for a more precise reading of the machine’s performance.
 This will help to preserve the life of the appliance and ensure that the performance is consistent.

 - Pivot light for illumination